cobeylab/digital-repeatability/README.md

 ### The Science of Repeatability

+_Alex Byrnes, Christopher Russo, Marcos Vieira_

 ## Introduction

 Repeatability, in science and computation, is conceptually very simple.
 Make conditions the same, as exactly as necessary, and the process will repeat.
 Drop an apple and it will fall.
 There are, of course, details that can be omitted.
-Knowing which details are which is essential to describing any scientific result.
+Knowing which details are indispensable is essential to ensuring repeatability.

 ## Motivation

 "An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
-The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures." -- Jonathan Buckheit and David Donoho (1995), paraphrasing Jon Claerbout[^nas-2017]
+The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures." &mdash; Jonathan Buckheit and David Donoho (1995), paraphrasing Jon Claerbout[^nas-2017]

-The challenge of reproducing the computation involved in a research finding was first described in the early 1990s[^claerbout-1992] when distribution of source code and data -- on CD ROMs -- was in its infancy.
+The challenge of reproducing the computation involved in a research finding was first described in the early 1990s[^claerbout-1992] when distribution of source code and data &mdash; on CD ROMs &mdash; was in its infancy.
 Since then, dissemination has become easier, but validating complex computer programs and verifying their agreement with a paper has become more difficult.

-In some ways, the complexity of code, and amount of computing power used, has made it more likely that a finding is only discernable by asking a computer.
+The complexity of code, and amount of computing power used, has made it more likely that a finding is only discernable by asking a computer.
+For all but the simplest analyses, checking computational results by hand is no more feasible than checking by naked eye observations made under a microscope.
 So the modern computer has begun to resemble any other instrument in that the findings themselves depend on it.
 A bug may convince both researchers and readers of something that's not real, in other words.

-The phenomenon -- results that depend on a bug -- has occurred even with a simple computation with high stakes, in the case of the economics paper "Growth in a Time of Debt" in which an Excel error invalidated the conclusions and had implications for austerity policies around the world[^herndon-2014].
+The phenomenon &mdash; results that depend on a bug &mdash; has occurred even with a simple computation with high stakes, in the case of the economics paper "Growth in a Time of Debt" in which an Excel error invalidated the conclusions and had implications for austerity policies around the world[^herndon-2014].
 In 2006, five papers were retracted due to software that transposed two columns of crystallography data[^miller-2006].
 More recently, a bug was found in a paper on psychedelic drugs that was subsequently retracted[^herzog-2022].
+Libraries, and other dependencies, are also not immune to bugs, even ones in the scientific literature.
+In 2019, over 100 organic chemistry papers may have been affected by a Python script that didn't behave identically on different operating systems[^bhandari-2019].
 It's difficult to know how common bug-dependent results are, but the idea that many computations are not practically possible without the use of a computer is trivially true: even short, routine computations require billions of operations that would be nearly impossible to confirm any other way.

-The effort to verify even a short piece of code, or produce a small stochastic process, through other means would generally be immense.
-And formal verification of software and hardware is incredibly rare with only a few applications such as compilers ever achieving the distinction[^acm-award].
-Libraries, and other dependencies, are also not immune to bugs, even ones in the scientific literature.
-In 2019, over 100 citing organic chemistry papers may have been affected by a Python script that didn't behave identically on different operating systems[^bhandari-2019].

 It's for these reasons that digital reproducibility can be understood as part of a spectrum[^peng-2011] that includes concerns about actual conclusions.
 Visualizing verification this way also ensures that nothing suggestive of an error is left out, from mundane lack of data, to lack of methods, to methodological errors.
 It's also possible that lack of "lower level" reproducibility materials is a sign of problems at higher ones[^wicherts-2011].